Site icon Cafe Serre

 • Coffee Type: Certain beans and roast levels shine brighter with specific brewing methods.
 Light roasts with intricate flavors often excel in pour-overs, while darker, bolder roasts can stand up to immersion methods or espresso.

 1. Immersion Methods: In these methods, coffee grounds are fully submerged in hot or cold water for a specific period.
 This allows for maximum contact and often results in a full-bodied, rich cup with some sediment.
-Examples include French Press, AeroPress (can also be pressure-based), and Cold Brew.
+Examples include French Press, AeroPress (can also be pressure-based), Moka Pot, and Cold Brew.

 2. Drip/Percolation Methods: Water passes through a bed of coffee grounds, extracting soluble compounds as it flows.
 These methods typically produce a cleaner cup, especially with the use of paper filters, which trap oils and fine particles.
 Examples include pour-over (V60, Chemex) and automatic drip coffee makers.